alaraayan/project-3-server/README.md

 Another crucial aspect I believe was the planning.
 Chloe has experience working as a project manager and that helped tremendously to keep things organised with tools like Trello.
 This was the first GA project where I learnt how to work on different branches and resolve merge conflicts together using Git.

 But the biggest lesson I learned during this project is to not be afraid to alter my code.
 I realised, intrinsically I tend to alter my code rather than take a step back and rethink my approach.
-The moods and editing a movie functionality really thought me how to check with myself whether I need a new angle or not and I find this incredibly valuable.</p>
+The moods and editing a movie functionality really taught me how to check with myself whether I need a new angle or not and I find this incredibly valuable.</p>

 ## Future Features